-Step Action 1 Does the customer have complete bladder control (no more than two accidents per year)?
-If YES, STOP.
+Step Action 1 Does the customer have complete bladder control (no more than two accidents per year)? • If YES, STOP.
 Give the customer a score of 0.
 If NO, continue to step 2.
-2 Does the customer have some bladder control, with accidents happening LESS than seven times per week?
-If YES, STOP.
+2 Does the customer have some bladder control, with accidents happening LESS than seven times per week? • If YES, STOP.
 Give the customer a score of 1.
 If NO, continue to step 3.
-3 Does the customer have some bladder control, but accidents happen AT LEAST
+3 Does the customer have some bladder control, but accidents happen AT LEAST seven times per week?

-If YES, STOP.
-Give the customer a score of 2.
-If NO, continue to step 4.
+- If YES, STOP.
+Give the customer a score of 2. - If NO, continue to step 4.

-- 4 Does the customer have any bladder control? - If NO, STOP.
-Give the customer a score of 3. - If YES, the customer meets some scoring criteria above, go back to step 1.
+• If NO, STOP.
+Give the customer a score of 3.

+• If YES, the customer meets some scoring criteria above, go back to step 1.